[Updated: August 2, 2019]

 Comments are inevitable for every company, whether they're new or old.
 But a secret to startup success is publicizing those comments.
 Whether it's a comment you received in an email or on social media, use it to spread the word about your company.

 You can talk about your brand until you're red in the face -- it will only get you so far.
-On the other hand, when a third party drops a positive review or comment about your brand, it will push it ten times further.
+On the other hand, when a third party drops a positive review or comment about your brand, it will push it 10 times further.

 Why is this so effective?
 People are naturally distrustful of anything remotely self-promotional or salesy.
 They look for reviews from impartial third parties to influence their decision.
 This is why influencer marketing works so well (more on this in a little bit).
 If you can't afford influencer marketing yet, look for and share other people's comments.

-3. Build an Early Follower Support System
+3. Build a Follower Support System

 Support is crucial in those early startup years.
 It is important to have a solid base of followers at the ready before you even pull that launch trigger.